-- For suggestions on tools for digital scholarship -- such as mapping, text mining, data visualization, and archives or exhibits -- please use Princeton University Library’s “Ask Us” service.
+- For suggestions on tools for digital scholarship -- such as mapping, text mining, data visualization, and archives or exhibits -- please reach out to Princeton University Library’s Digital Scholarship (DiScho) unit using this form.
 The McGraw Center’s Digital Toolkit is a handy annotated list of digital tools for a variety of needs.

 - For guidance curating, managing and publishing data talk to Princeton Research Data Service.

 - Princeton Institute for Computational Science and Engineering (PICSciE) and Research Computing offer workshops and trainings on a variety of computational methods (such as Python and R) as well as consultations on data visualization and GIS/spatial analysis.

 - For help creating a research website, see PUL's Project Website Support information guide as well as the suite of options provided by OIT's Web Development Services (WDS) group.